 Such is the case with the regular SIP version.
 With the Team’s IP phone, it is even simpler.

-In fact, there is no configuration step with the Teams-ready phone.
-This has been replaced by a simple plug-and-play.
+There is no configuration step with the Teams-ready phone.
+A simple plug-and-play has replaced this.

-Users simply have to insert their Office365 credentials and that’s about it.
+Users have to insert their Office365 credentials, and that’s about it.
 The device will then be automatically initialized.
-Once users initialize the phone by logging into their Office accounts, multi-factor authentication can be enabled as well.
+Once users initialize the phone by logging into their Office accounts, multi-factor authentication can also be enabled.

 Visually speaking, the Teams interface is quite different from your standard Yealink SIP interface.
-In terms of navigation and overall feel, Teams feel like…well, like browsing through a collaboration app.
-It reminds me of Skype, Google+, or even something like Slack.
+Regarding navigation and overall feel, Teams feel… like browsing through a collaboration app.
+It reminds me of Skype or even something like Slack.

 The menu is very stripped down and simplified.
-There’s a bar on the left side from where you can change your availability status or change your theme color to a darker one.
+There’s a bar on the left side where you can change your availability status or your theme color to a darker one.

-At the bottom of the screen, there are three buttons: Call History, Meetings, and Voicemail.
+At the bottom of the screen are three buttons: Call History, Meetings, and Voicemail.
 Quite self-explanatory.

-When clicking on Call History, a dial pad shows up next to the calls list.
+A dial pad appears next to the calls list when clicking on Call History.
 Also, there’s a search bar.

 The Meetings section is also very straightforward.
-It actually makes things very handy for users.
-They can not only see all their scheduled meetings going on, but they can join any of them with just a single touch.
+It makes things very handy for users.
+They can see all their scheduled meetings going on and join any of them with just a single touch.

-As for the Voicemail – it works as every other voicemail would.
-With one exception.
-It actually transcribes the recorded message.
-This means that users can receive important information and then simply copy-paste it forward to colleges, if necessary.
+As for the Voicemail – it works as every other voicemail would, with one exception.
+It transcribes the recorded message.
+This means that users can receive important information and copy-paste it to colleges, if necessary.

 At the moment of testing, we could not sync contacts from our Office365 account.
-The only contacts visible on the phone are the contacts on your Teams server.
-However, Yealink and Microsoft assure us that this will be fixed in the future.
+The only contacts visible on the phone are those on your Teams server.
+However, Yealink and Microsoft assure us that this will be fixed.

 The T58A Teams IP phone supports a hybrid mode of operation.
-When this mode is activated, via the Survivability app, users can switch back and forth between Teams and the SIP client.
+Users can switch back and forth between Teams and the SIP client when this mode is activated via the Survivability app.

 The hybrid mode comes in handy in two main scenarios:

-- when there is no connection to the Teams server, but users still have to make calls.
+- Users still have to make calls when there is no connection to the Teams server.

 The complete instructions on how to use Hybrid mode can be found in the T58A’s user manual.